 Wendy Jackson, MSW, LCSW, Executive Director Mrs. Jackson graduated with her Masters in Social Work from Missouri State University in 2001 where she now enjoys teaching per coursework in the Social Work program.
 Mrs. Jackson has worked with not-for-profit and governmental organizations providing services to people with varying disability since 1997.
-Mrs. Jackson is a member of the Queen City Lions Club where she is able to share her passion for providing services for people with vision loss.
+Mrs. Jackson is a member of the Springfield Host Lions Club where she is able to share her passion for providing services for people with vision loss.

 Bailey Johnson, BSW, Assistant Director Ms. Johnson graduated from Missouri State University with a Bachelor’s degree in Social Work.
 She spent many years trying to find her passion in accounting, education, culinary, and graphic design but was ultimately smitten with social work’s values, ethics, and impact.
 Bailey has completed her senior practicum with the Vision Rehabilitation Center.
 After graduation, she was hired by VRCO.
 When she is not at VRCO, Bailey enjoys spending time with her fiancé and two dogs, knitting, and camping.